 Obituary [Nola Peverette Halter], Winnipeg Free Press, 28 March 1988, page C10.

 Dictionary of Manitoba Biography by John M. “Jack” Bumsted, Winnipeg: University of Manitoba Press, 1999.

 Obituary [Georgia Hilderman], Winnipeg Free Press, 14 February 2007.

-We thank Reese Halter and Nathan Kramer for providing additional information used here.
+We thank Reese Halter, Nathan Kramer, and Oliver Bernuetz (Legislative Library of Manitoba) for providing additional information used here.

 This page was prepared by Gordon Goldsborough.

 Page revised: 22 January 2022